Curse of the Pink Panther: Reception

 Wass' option for several sequels was never taken up, though Edwards did start planning what would become Son of the Pink Panther around the time of the settlement – but MGM was not interested.
 They went ahead with a television movie in 1989, The New Pink Panther.
 Gary Nelson directed Charlie Schlatter as a nice-guy television reporter investigating an arsonist, and who teams up with the cartoon Panther (who talks) to solve crimes.
 This Roger Rabbit knock-off never aired.
 Finally, after much effort, Edwards's Son was released in 1993, starring Roberto Benigni as Clouseau's illegitimate son.
 However, like this and Trail, it did not do well at the box-office, signalling the end of Edwards' involvement with the franchise for good.

 On review aggregator Rotten Tomatoes, the film has an approval rating of 29% based on 14 reviews, with an average score of 4.00/10.
-On Metacritic, the film has a weighted average score of 31 out of 100 based on 8 critics, indicating "generally unfavorable reviews".
+On Metacritic, the film has a weighted average score of 31 out of 100 based on 8 critics, indicating "generally unfavorable" reviews.

-MGM produced a commercially successful revival, The Pink Panther (2006), starring Steve Martin as Clouseau, though this film is a reboot of the franchise rather than a continuation or remake.
+MGM produced a commercially successful revival, The Pink Panther (2006), starring Steve Martin as Clouseau, though this film is a reboot of the franchise rather than a continuation.
 Martin once again played Clouseau in The Pink Panther 2, though that film was not as successful as the first.

-More than two decades later, Wass would direct co-star Robert Wagner in episodes of Two and a Half Men.